david-fong/gemel/doc/design/architecture/readme.md

 - Terminal TUI: Nope.
 Can't do panels with smooth scrolling or any text that isn't aligned to the character grid.

-- A browser-based solution (ex. electron, NW.js, or tauri).
+- A browser-based solution (ex. electron, NW.js, tauri, Sciter, Kotlin multiplatform).
   - For a web frontend, I'd be looking for a DOM library that is light, simple to use, performant, and doesn't abstract too far away from standard HTML/CSS/JS.
 A project with a strong community backing is a big nice-to-have- I want to use something that will be well supported in the future, but I will look for something that I could live with even if further development for it was dropped tomorrow.

+- Desktop things: Qt, JavaFx, JUCE, WxWidgets, etc.

-- React Native
+- React Native, Proton Native

-- Dart
+- Flutter

 See the [./opt-app/](./opt-app/) folder for the dedicated evaluation documents.